LGBTQ rights in Poland

-Both male and female same-sex sexual activity have been legal in Poland since 1932, when the country introduced an equal age of consent for homosexuals and heterosexuals, which was set at 15.
-Poland provides LGBT people with the same rights as heterosexuals in certain areas: gay and bisexual men are allowed to donate blood, gays and bisexuals are allowed to serve openly in the Polish Armed Forces, and transgender people are allowed to change their legal gender following certain requirements including undergoing hormone replacement therapy.
+Both male and female same-sex sexual activity were decriminalized in 1932, when the country introduced an equal age of consent for homosexuals and heterosexuals, which was set at 15.
+Poland provides LGBTQ people with the same rights as heterosexuals in areas such as: gay and bisexual men are allowed to donate blood, gays and bisexuals are allowed to serve openly in the Polish Armed Forces, and transgender people are allowed to change their legal gender following certain requirements, which include undergoing hormone replacement therapy.
 Polish law bans employment discrimination based on sexual orientation, although such protections may not be effective in practice.
-No protections for health services and hate crimes exist.
+No current protections for health services and hate crimes exist, however a amendment to hate crime laws that covers sexual orientation and sex/gender is in consideration.
 In 2019, the Constitutional Tribunal ruled that the provision of Polish Petty Offence Code, which made it illegal to deny goods and services without "a just cause", was unconstitutional.

-Polish society tends to hold conservative views about issues dealing with LGBT rights.
-A majority of the Polish population is affiliated with the Catholic Church, and as such, public perception and acceptance of the LGBT community are strongly influenced by Catholic moral doctrines.
+Polish society tends to hold conservative views about issues dealing with LGBTQ rights.
+A majority of the Polish population is affiliated with the Catholic Church, and as such, public perception and acceptance of the LGBTQ community are strongly influenced by Catholic moral doctrines.
 Article 18 of the Polish Constitution states that "Marriage, as a union of a man and a woman, shall be placed under the protection and care of the Republic of Poland."
 According to several jurists, this article bans same-sex marriage.
 The Supreme Court, the Constitutional Tribunal and the Supreme Administrative Court have ruled that Article 18 of the Constitution limits the institution of marriage to opposite-sex couples, and that the legalization of same-sex marriage would require a constitutional amendment.
 Poland does not recognise civil unions either, though discussion on this issue is ongoing.
 While ahead of the 2015 Polish parliamentary election, the ruling Law and Justice (PiS) party had taken an anti-migrant stance, and in the run-up to the 2019 Polish parliamentary election, PiS focused on countering alleged Western "LGBT ideology".
-Encouraged by national PiS politicians, by April 2020, 100 municipalities (including five voivodships), encompassing about a third of the country, informally declared themselves "LGBT-free zones".
-Poland is the only country in Central Europe that does not ban all anti-LGBT discrimination.
+Encouraged by national PiS politicians, by April 2020, 100 municipal councils (from villages to five voivodships), informally declared themselves "free from LGBT ideology", but by 6th February 2024 Warsaw Voivodship Administrative Court repealed the last of these declarations.